-Food should be cooked with mantra and/or love.
+Food which entails cooking in its preparation should only be eaten when it has been cooked with mantra and/or love.
 The vibrations of the person preparing the food enter into food cooked over fire.
 A Sanskrit mantra which can be used for preparing food is:

 OM ANNAM BRAHMA RASO BISHMUR BHOKTA DEBO JANARDANAHI AWAEM GYANTWA TO YO BHUNKT ANN DOSHORN LIPYATE